Warpath Dome Rock Climbing

 The approach initially goes west, paralleling one of the barbed-wire fences.
 See the attached satellite photo.
 As of Summer 2006, one path through the network of cow paths had been somewhat enhanced, but don't work too hard at picking the optimal path.

 After about 5 minutes, the barbed-wire fence corners to the left/north, and you should too.
 Briefly walk north along the ridge before angling down to the right into a wash.
 After following this wash 100-200 feet, the foot of a ridge will appear on your right.
 It has several eroded trails up it, and maybe some cairns marking them.
 Get yourself on top of that ridge.

 From that point on, the trail is distinct and well-marked.
 After another minute or two farther along the approach, it will finally start climbing.
 Time for the complete approach is about 40 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Warpath Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Warpath Dome:

 PG13 Trad, 3 pitches, 400'

 Fax Crack 5.9- 5c 17 VI 16 HVS 4c Trad, 1 pitch, 140'